taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka fondles a corner of their outfit, face sad but also proud as they fondly scratch Iri above its eye ridges.

-Asoka: **"*Yeah...both Iri and I are connected to the outfit, so the cloth also connects us.
-We're still learning how to control the cloth, just like how it takes you a while to learn how to control your shield.*"**
+Asoka: **"Yeah...both Iri and I are connected to the outfit, so the cloth also connects us.
+We're still learning how to control the cloth, just like how it takes you a while to learn how to control your shield."**

 Min reverently touches the cloth near Asoka's hand.